-Prior to Collins’ work on 340B, he crafted legislation that has both a broad effect on industries and a specific effect on businesses he partially owns, including Innate.
+Prior to Collins’s work on 340B, he crafted legislation that has both a broad effect on industries and a specific effect on businesses he partially owns, including Innate.

 In 2013, the first bill he sponsored in Congress called for the removal of penalties put in place by Obamacare that fined businesses with more than 50 employees who didn’t offer health insurance to those employees.
 Then and now, Collins owns as much as $1 million in two such companies—Zeptometrix, a medical device company that employs between 51 and 200 people, and Chembio Diagnostic Systems, another medical device company that employs more than 50 people.

-In fact, Innate's drug had already been used in a study that later benefitted from NIH grants when Collins crafted the bill.
+In fact, Innate’s drug had already been used in a study that later benefited from NIH grants when Collins crafted the bill.

 “Scientists often need a funding boost to take the initial steps to see if their invention or concept has the potential to be commercialized,” Collins said in a press release about the bill, called the TRANSFER Act.
 “Without this critical legwork, a scientist is often unable to partner with a business or an investor to take their idea to the next level.”

-Without addressing the relationship between 3D modelling and MS research, Collins’ office once again pointed to Innate’s stock value in explaining why Collins’ bill didn’t represent a conflict of interest.
+Without addressing the relationship between 3D modeling and MS research, Collins’s office once again pointed to Innate’s stock value in explaining why Collins’s bill didn’t represent a conflict of interest.

 At the time Collins introduced the 3D modeling bill, however, Innate’s drug wasn’t a failure.
 In March 2015, the company informed its shareholders that MIS416 had “prolonged survival” in the cancerous mice from Odunsi’s study and that Innate was “strengthening” its intellectual property rights by patenting the drug in numerous countries as a treatment for MS and cancer.

-At issue is whether Collins’s bills would affect many companies, a small group of them, or Collins’ businesses alone, according to Larry Noble of the Campaign Legal Center, a government watchdog.
+At issue is whether Collins’s bills would affect many companies, a small group of them, or Collins’s businesses alone, according to Larry Noble of the Campaign Legal Center, a government watchdog.

 “If you can show these bills have a broader effect on the industry and not just a specific one on your company, it’s not a direct conflict of interest for you to be working or voting on that legislation,” Noble said.
 “That’s a loophole in the law, and it shows that the law isn’t strong enough.”

-Again, Collins’ office argued that the failure of Innate’s drug means none of Collins’ bills represent a conflict of interest.
+Again, Collins’s office argued that the failure of Innate’s drug means none of Collins’s bills represent a conflict of interest.
 Noble disagreed.